 The concept of OCR is straightforward.
 However, its implementation can be quite challenging due to several factors, such as the variety of fonts or the methods used for letter formation.
 For example, an OCR implementation can get exponentially more complex when non-digital handwriting samples are used as input instead of typed writing.

-The entire process of OCR involves a series of steps that mainly contain three objectives: pre-processing of the image, character recognition, and post-processing the specific output.
+The entire process of OCR involves a series of steps that mainly contain three objectives: pre-processing of the image, character recognition, and post-processing of the specific output.
 Downstream tasks of OCR include Natural Language Processing (NLP) to not only read but also analyze and understand the meaning of text and speech.

 OCR demo software for testing